Saint Petersburg: Contemporary era (1991–present)

-On 12 June 1991, simultaneously with the first Russian SFSR presidential elections, the city authorities arranged for the mayoral elections and a referendum on the city's name, when the original name Saint Petersburg was restored.
+On 12 June 1991, simultaneously with the first Russian SFSR presidential elections, the city authorities arranged for the mayoral elections and a referendum on the city's name, which resulted in the original name Saint Petersburg being restored.
 66% of the total count of votes went to Anatoly Sobchak, who became the first directly elected mayor of the city.

 Meanwhile, economic conditions started to deteriorate as the country's people tried to adapt to major changes.
 For the first time since the 1940s, food rationing was introduced, and the city received humanitarian food aid from abroad.
 This dramatic time was depicted in photographic series of Russian photographer Alexey Titarenko.
 Economic conditions began to improve only at the beginning of the 21st century.
 In 1995, a northern section of the Kirovsko-Vyborgskaya Line of the Saint Petersburg Metro was cut off by underground flooding, creating a major obstacle to the city development for almost ten years.
 On 13 June 1996, Saint Petersburg, alongside Leningrad Oblast and Tver Oblast, signed a power-sharing agreement with the federal government, granting it autonomy.
 This agreement was abolished on 4 April 2002.

 In 1996, Vladimir Yakovlev defeated Anatoly Sobchak in the elections for the head of the city administration.
 The title of the city head was changed from "mayor" to "governor".
 In 2000, Yakovlev won re-election.
 His second term expired in 2004; the long-awaited restoration of the broken subway connection was expected to finish by that time.
 But in 2003, Yakovlev suddenly resigned, leaving the governor's office to Valentina Matviyenko.